-6.14.3 Data whitening
+6.14.5 Data whitening

-The RADIO is able to do packet whitening and de-whitening, enabled in PCNF1.WHITEEN.
+The RADIO is able to do packet whitening and de-whitening.

+See WHITEEN in PCNF1 register for how to enable whitening.
 When enabled, whitening and de-whitening will be handled by the RADIO automatically as packets are sent and received.

 The whitening word is generated using polynomial $g(D) = D^7 + D^4 + 1$, which then is XORed with the data packet that is to be whitened, or de-whitened.
-The linear feedback shift register is initialized via DATAWHITEIV.
-See the following figure.
+See the figure below.

-Figure 63: Data whitening and de-whitening
+Figure 62: Data whitening and de-whitening

-Whitening and de-whitening will be performed over the whole packet except for the preamble and the address fields.
+Whitening and de-whitening will be performed over the whole packet (except for the preamble and the address field).